ccanizares/KeepCoding/_posts/2017-12-29-azure-functions-working-locally.markdown

 I'm currently working on mac so my first challenge was to see if it's possible to work locally in a non Windows environment and...
 Microsoft did it, I'm able to create, code and test locally within my mac.
 Kudo's for Microsoft.
 (Preview)

 In [this page](https://docs.microsoft.com/es-es/azure/azure-functions/functions-run-local) you will find all you need...
 In my case I'm using v2 because I need to run it on a mac.
 I'm gonna skip in this post the explanation about how to create the function within this tool because I won't do it better than this doc, it's pretty clear.
+To be able to use this tooling you need prior to install .net core 2 in your machine.

 ## Running previous sample in local